On this page:

 Private sale of property

-In a private sale of property, the:
+In a private sale:

 - you and the buyer agree on a sale price through negotiation, usually with assistance from an estate agent